rstandage/rorylab/README.md

    - Interactive wizard to set a switch’s name, role, and static IP configuration (IP/netmask/gateway/DNS).
 Optionally associates the device with a site VLAN/network pulled from derived site settings.

 - check_timeouts.py
-   - Lists all orgs your token can access and shows each org’s UI idle timeout.
+   - Lists all orgs your token can access and shows each org's UI idle timeout.
 Outputs a simple table sorted by the longest timeout.

 - client_audit.py
    - Exports Wi‑Fi client details seen over a time window (default 7d): hostname, IP, SSID, VLAN, last AP, manufacturer, device type/OS, random MAC flag, last seen.
 Supports `--duration`, `--limit`, and `--debug`.

+- clone_org.py
+   - Clones Mist organizations and creates admin invites for multiple users.
+Supports batch processing via CSV (`--csv file.csv`) or interactive mode for single users.
+Validates user-level token, prompts for source org ID, clones with custom names, and creates org_admin invites valid for 7 days.
+See `scripts/CLONE_ORG_README.md` for detailed documentation.

 - create_msp.py
    - Creates a new MSP in Mist by name.
 Simple interactive prompt with a confirmation step.